baileySoobinPark/vv/reference/VerifyName Integration Steps/verifyname-enclave-setup/verifyname-enclave-report-api/verifyname-owner-verification-result-report.md

 title: Owner Verification Result Report API
 excerpt: >
-  This API is used by the VASP that received the Owner Verification result to report the final verification decision based on the received result.
+  This API is used by the VASP that received the Owner Verification result to report the final verification decision.

   The VASP that performed the Owner Verification receives the final result via